Skip to main content

 Mehrdad Ghassemieh is a partner at Harlowe & Falk LLP.
 Mehrdad’s practice includes assisting clients of all sizes on domestic and international matters.
 This includes consulting with international business owners regarding the tax implications related to establishing new business entities, succession planning, and mergers and acquisitions.
 His clients include both U.S. based companies that have expanded abroad and foreign companies with U.S. ties.
 While helping clients in the setup of international structures, Mehrdad routinely helps clients find solutions to Subpart F and taxation on CFCs, taxation of PFICs, foreign tax credit planning, cross border withholding tax and attaining tax treaty benefits.
 Mehrdad also consults with U.S. based exporting companies to determine whether they qualify for IC-DISC tax incentive benefits, and assists in both implementation and maintenance of IC-DISC structures.
 Mehrdad is an adjunct professor at the University of Washington School of Law, where he teaches a class in advanced international taxation planning in the law school’s masters in tax program.
 He is also an adjunct professor at Golden Gate University, in the Masters in Tax Program.

 Explore the key considerations and strategies for inbound real estate investments.
-This session will provide practical insights into navigating the complexities of cross-border real estate transactions and maximizing opportunities for foreign investors.
+Gain practical insights into navigating the complexities of cross-border real estate transactions and maximizing opportunities for foreign investors.

 General Session